aiidateam/aiida-core/docs/source/howto/query.rst

 .. note::

     The ``inputs`` and ``outputs`` properties are only defined for :class:`~aiida.orm.nodes.process.process.ProcessNode`'s.
-    This means that you cannot *chain* these calls, because an input or output of a process node is guaranteed to be a :class:`~aiida.orm.nodes.data.Data` node, which does not have inputs or outputs.
+    This means that you cannot *chain* these calls, because an input or output of a process node is guaranteed to be a :class:`~aiida.orm.Data` node, which does not have inputs or outputs.

 .. _how-to:query:shortcuts:creator-caller-called: